UsmanGhias/GitCommands/README.md

 _A list of commonly used Git commands._

-**Note**: The following commands assume that you have Git installed and have basic knowledge of using the command line interface.{Usman Ghias}
+**Note**: The following commands assume that you have Git installed and have basic knowledge of using the command line interface. {Usman Ghias}

 ## Table of Contents